bluekitsune-sad/System32/ifelse/README.md

-this is ifelse with random number that will delete your system32
+this is russian Roulette with random number that will delete your system32